-- individual consumers consolidating existing debt or funding large purchases; - small or medium-sized businesses funding working capital such as property, plant, equipment, expansion, receivables or inventory; - · students financing education or refinancing existing student loans; and - individuals or businesses financing investments in real estate.
+• individual consumers consolidating existing debt or funding large purchases;

+- small or medium-sized businesses funding working capital such as property, plant, equipment, expansion, receivables or inventory; - students financing education or refinancing existing student loans; and - individuals or businesses financing investments in real estate.

 The Fund pursues its investment objective primarily by buying and selling alternative lending-related securities, directly or through its wholly-owned and controlled subsidiaries (each, a "Subsidiary") formed by the Fund.
+The Fund and its Subsidiaries intend to obtain financing to make investments and/or to fund Share repurchases through traditional financing facilities, through reverse repurchase agreements or other similar derivatives transactions or through a mix of the foregoing.